AdamRaichu/server-side-commands/README.md

 You may fork and edit this project as long as the title doesn't have my username, but again, I would appreciate attribution/revenue sharing.

-You may not post unedited copies under any circumstances.
+Please do not post unedited copies under any circumstances.

 ---